 I collaborated with my manager as I knew he had previously done an agile iteration to try use ASG Lifecycle hooks to implement Linux reboots during ASG scaling.
 I knew he thought that it would be reasonable and convenient approach to the problem.
 With a little of his help along the way, I was able to create and then improve a working model using an ASG Launching Lifecycle Hook.

-Architecture Docket: Design Requirements, Constraints, Desirements, Applicability, Limitations and Alternatives
+Architecture Heuristics: Requirements, Constraints, Desirements, Applicability, Limitations and Alternatives

-I find it very helpful to state the final architecture of a pattern as it helps with: 1. keeping track of the architecture that emerged from the ‘design by building’ effort.
-2. my own recollection of the value of a pattern when examing past things I’ve done for a new solution.
+I find it very helpful to enumerate architecture heuristics of a pattern as it helps with: 1. keeping track of the architecture that emerged from the ‘design by building’ effort.
+2. my own recollection of the value of a pattern when examining past things I’ve done for a new solution.
 3. others quickly understanding the all the points of value of an offered solution - helping guide whether they want to invest in learning how it works.
 4. facilitating customization or refactoring of the code by distinguishing purpose designed elements versus incidental elements.

 - Requirement: (Satisfied) Allow an ASG to provision instances that are fully patched.